actions/toolkit/packages/core/README.md

 core.setOutput('outputKey', 'outputVal');
 ```

+##### `hasInput`

+The `getInput` method will always return a string, even in cases where a value
+has not been provided in the Workflow.
+To deterine if a value has been provided
+the `hasInput` method should be used.

 #### Exporting variables

 Since each step runs in a separate process, you can use `exportVariable` to add it to this step and future steps environment blocks.